Billy Cesare: Professional career

 Cesare signed with the Tampa Bay Buccaneers of the National Football League (NFL) after going undrafted in the 1978 NFL draft.
 He was released on September 7 but re-signed on September 11.
 He played in ten games for the Buccaneers during the 1978 season, recovering one fumble, before being placed on injured reserve on November 30, 1978.
-Cesare appeared inn all 16 games in 1979 and also two postseason games.
+Cesare appeared in all 16 games in 1979 and also two postseason games.
 He became a free agent after the 1979 season.
 He mostly played special teams during his time with the Buccaneers.

 Cesare was signed by the Cleveland Browns on March 28, 1980.
 He voluntarily left the team on August 20, 1980, stating he did not want to play football anymore.
 He was waived by the Browns on August 21, 1980.

 Cesare later signed with the Miami Dolphins on December 11, 1980.
 He played in two games for the Dolphins during the 1980 season.
 He was released on February 1, 1981.

 Cesare signed with the Buccaneers again on May 1, 1981.
-He played in all 16 regular season games in 1981 and also one playoff game.
+He played in all 16 regular-season games in 1981 and also one playoff game.
 He was released on September 6, 1982.

 Cesare was signed by the Detroit Lions on November 19, 1982.
 He was placed on injured reserve on December 1 and later activated on December 31, 1982.
-Overall, he appeared in two regular season games and one postseason game in 1982.
+Overall, he appeared in two regular-season games and one postseason game in 1982.
 Cesare became a free agent after the 1982 season.

 Cesare signed with the Birmingham Stallions of the United States Football League (USFL) on February 28, 1983.
 He started all 18 games for the Stallions during the 1983 USFL season, recording four interceptions for 52 yards, as Birmingham finished the season 9–9.

 Cesare played in eight games, starting one, for the Jacksonville Bulls of the USFL in 1984 and posted one sack.
 He was waived on April 24, 1984.

 Cesare was claimed off waivers by the Pittsburgh Maulers on April 25, 1984.
 He was released on April 28, 1984, before appearing in any games.

 Cesare signed with the USFL's New Jersey Generals on May 9, 1984.
 He played in seven games for the Generals in 1984.
 He was released on February 11, 1985.

 Personal life

 Cesare became a horse trainer after his football career.

-He was previously married to tennis player Allegra Pero, daughter of tennis player George Pero.
+He was previously married to tennis player Allegra Pero, the daughter of tennis player George Pero.